richapatel93/Transfer_Learning_NLP_TFHub/README.md

 5. Launch TensorBoard in Colab to explore interactive metrics.

 ## Future Improvements
-- **Advanced Sampling Techniques**: Explore methods like **SMOTE** (Synthetic Minority Oversampling Technique) or **oversampling** the minority class (insincere questions) in the target dataset to further address imbalance and potentially boost model performance.
+- **Advanced Sampling Techniques**: Explore methods like **SMOTE** (Synthetic Minority Oversampling Technique) or **oversampling** the minority class (insincere questions) in the target dataset to address imbalance and potentially enhance fine-tuning performance.
 - Experiment with additional embeddings (e.g., BERT) for higher accuracy.
 - Implement cross-validation for more robust evaluation.
 - Add custom metrics (e.g., F1-score) to better evaluate performance on imbalanced data.
-- Optimize hyperparameters (e.g., dropout rate, dense layer size) with grid search.
+- Optimize fine-tuning hyperparameters (e.g., learning rate, epochs) with grid search to improve results.

+---